-For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposits at sight), and may also hold bank deposits, Money Market Instruments or money market funds for treasury purposes.
+For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposits at sight), as described under "Investment Restrictions" in Appendix A.

+The Portfolio may also hold bank deposits (other than bank deposits at sight), Money Market Instruments or money market funds for treasury purposes.
 In normal market conditions, investments in these assets or instruments will not exceed 10% of the Portfolio's Net Asset Value.

-For the purposes of calculating the performance fee on J Shares and Y Shares, the Portfolio references the Compounded euro short-term rate (€STR) average rate, 1 month tenor.
+For the purposes of calculating the performance fee on J Shares and Y Shares, the Portfolio references the Compounded euro short-term rate (\notin STR) average rate, 1 month tenor.
 This benchmark is also used as a point of comparison against which Portfolio performance may be measured and evaluated over time.